tapsellorg/TapsellDocument/src/jekyll/docs/tapsell-sdk/android/initialize-en.md

 ## Proguard Configuration
-Get the `proguard.properties` file from this [this link](https://github.com/tapsellorg/TapsellSDK-AndroidSample/blob/master/app/proguard-rules.pro) link and add it to the proguard properties of your app module.
+Get the `proguard.properties` file from [this link](https://github.com/tapsellorg/TapsellSDK-AndroidSample/blob/master/app/proguard-rules.pro) and add it to the proguard properties of your app module.

 ## Network Security Configuration
 In case your application uses the HTTP protocol, in the `res/xml` path of your project create a file named `network_security_config.xml`.

-- If all the connections made by your application use the HTTP protocol add the following lines to `network_security_config.xml`:
+- If all the connections made by your application use the HTTP protocol, add the following lines to `network_security_config.xml`:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>